diazwatson/github-for-developers-2016-04/README.md

 #### Fixing the broken game

-- See the commit history: git lol.
+- See the commit history: `git lol`.
 - Find the commit where index.html was renamed to index.html and copy the first 4 characters of that commit ID
 - Revert that commit: `git revert <first-4-characters>`.
 - Complete the commit message in your text editor, save, and close.